rclone/rclone/MANUAL.md

 directories will have a tendency to disappear once they fall out of the directory cache.

-Only supported on Linux, FreeBSD and OS X at the moment.
+Only supported on Linux, FreeBSD, OS X and Windows at the moment.

 ### rclone mount vs rclone sync/copy ##